hetalang/HetaSimulator.jl/docs/src/tutorial/mc.md

 ## Final remarks

-1. Monte-Carlo simulations can be done for both `tspan` and `saveat` approaches.
-    If you set `saveat` the another argument `tspan` will be ignored.
-    In case of `tspan` approach time points in results will be selected automatically.

-1. If you are going to use "statistics" methods you should always set the `saveat` argument.
+1. If you are going to use "statistics" methods you should always set the `saveat` argument in `mc`.

 1. If you run `mc` with parameters generated online, i.e. without pre-generated set currently you cannot obtain the input parameters values directly.
   This will be fixed in one of future releases.
 Before that if you need them use pre-generation.